mackyle/git-osx-installer/README_PATCHES.txt

-  binding to both IPv4 and IPv6 addresses and browsing to localhost instead of 127.0.0.1, enabling readme blob display, defaulting to binding only to the localhost address if `instaweb.local` has not been set at all, avoiding attempting to kill using a process id of "" and finally attempting to automatically select an available port to listen on if one was not specified and the first chosen port is not available.
+  binding to both IPv4 and IPv6 addresses and browsing to localhost instead of 127.0.0.1, enabling readme blob display, defaulting to binding only to the localhost address if `instaweb.local` has not been set at all, avoiding attempting to kill using a process id of "", attempting to automatically select an available port to listen on if one was not specified and the first chosen port is not available and finally set the gitweb configuration item
+  $projects_list_restrict when running in a bare repository.
 The ipv6 patch is only effective when using lighttpd as the web server (which is the default).
   The fcgi patch enables FCGI mode when the needed FCGI perl module is present.
   Have not been posted elsewhere.

 * Add submodule support to gitweb: